-The Subscription Module Add-on with PayPal allows WP-Members to limit a user to a specific subscription period and allows you to charge for subscriptions using PayPal’s IPN.
+The PayPal Subscription extension allows WP-Members to limit a user to a specific subscription period and allows you to charge for subscriptions using PayPal’s IPN.

 Registration and Payment Flow